Directions & Box Office

 Located on the east side of Broadway, in the upper regions of the Times Square area, the James Earl Jones Theatre Theatre is easy to miss.
 But once you give it a good look, you'll see it's actually a wonderfully intimate and attractive theater.

-The three-tiered Cort Theatre was designed by architect Edward B. Corey.
+The three-tiered James Earl Jones Theatre was designed by architect Edward B. Corey.
 The handsome interior is a soft gold with red seats, and a mural decorates the space above the stage.
 Beware, the bathrooms at this theater are tiny.